 In the summer of 1998, the moment I put down Michael Cunningham‘s The Hours, I went to my bookshelf and picked out Mrs. Dalloway to follow the connection.
+Just a few weeks ago, I purchased a new edition that includes both Mrs. Dalloway and The Hours in a single volume with a new introduction by Cunningham.
 It was the first time in decades that I had read any Virginia Woolf (1882-1941), but in my college years, I went through a lesbian phase with a serious Bloomsbury Group jag, reading everything by and about this remarkable group of friends and lovers.

 The Bloomsbury Group is now noted for the many contributions its members made to their era’s literature and art.
 The group’s intellectual core was Virginia Stephen, who became Virginia Woolf (1882-1941) when she got married to Leonard Woolf in 1912.
 She is now considered one of the great modernist novelists.